 Visit the Museum of the Ephebe and Underwater Archaeology

-The museum highlights the history of Agde and the surrounding area through objects found, among other things, over 40 years of underwater archaeological excavations carried out in the region.
-Indeed, Agde was an important Greek port in the Mediterranean during Antiquity.
-In Roman times, only traces of a Gallo-Roman villa were found, then the city began to develop in the Middle Ages around a bishopric.
+The museum recounts the history of Agde and its surroundings through objects found over the last 40 years during underwater archaeological excavations carried out in the region.
+Indeed, in Antiquity, Agde was an important Greek port in the Mediterranean.
+During the Roman era, only traces of a Gallo-Roman villa were found, and the city later began to develop in the Middle Ages around a bishopric.

-The museum was built to house, conserve, and present to the public the famous bronze statue of the Ephebe (-2300 years) which was found in the vicinity of Agde in 1964.
-This sculpture dates back to the 4th century B.C., and it was exhibited at the Louvre Museum for 20 years before the museum’s opening in June 1984.
-Several other bronze statues found in 2011 nearby, the child and the Cupid (1st century B.C. and 1st century A.D.), are also exhibited in the museum, which possesses superb collections, as well as very beautiful museography.
-I therefore very, very highly recommend that you take a tour during your time in the region!
+The museum was built to house, preserve, and present to the public the famous bronze statue of the Ephebe (2,300 years old), which was discovered in the vicinity of Agde in 1964.
+This sculpture dates back to the 4th century B.C. and was exhibited at the Louvre museum for 20 years before the museum opened in June 1984.
+Several other bronze statues found in 2011 in the surrounding area, the Child and the Cupid (1st century B.C. and 1st century A.D.), are also displayed in the museum, which boasts superb collections and a very beautiful museography.
+I therefore highly, highly recommend you take a look when you are passing through the region!

 Mas de la Clape 34 300 Le Cap d’Agde